open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 attach data to a [`Span`](#span), or in [`Metrics`](#metric).
 See [attribute spec][attribute].

+### **Automatic Instrumentation**

+Refers to telemetry collection methods that do not require the end-user to modify application's source code.
+Methods vary by programming language, and examples include bytecode injection or monkey patching.

 ### **Baggage**

 A mechanism for propagating name/value pairs to help establish a causal